the-liat/project-4/README.md

 Both of these model results in reletavle similar accuracy.
 Precision, recall and f1-scores were also similar and in the 90% range dimming the models appropriate for predicting gun deaths in usa counties with good accuracy.

+An interactive map employing the Folium library, was used to plot the probabilities of gun death in the different counties.

 ![image](https://github.com/the-liat/project-4/assets/119654958/08242ca9-af8a-48f6-98b4-5f496f96aaee)